lawrennd/old_talks/_ml/includes/probability-intro.md

 P(Y=y) \approx \frac{n_y}{N}.
 $$}

-\notes{### Movie Body Count Data

-To explore probabilities, we'll load in a data set.
-The movie body count data is a data set of movies with a number of deaths that occurs in each movie.
-But in practice it could be a data set of regions, with deaths from a particular disease.
-We can load it through the pods library.}

-\setupcode{import pods}
-\code{data = pods.datasets.movie_body_count()['Y']
-data.head()}
+\include{_ml/includes/movie-body-count-data.md}

-Let's use the sum rule to compute the approximate probability that a film from the movie body count website has over 40 deaths.}
+\notes{Let's use the sum rule to compute the approximate probability that a film from the movie body count website has over 40 deaths.}

 \code{deaths = (data.Body_Count>40).sum()  # number of positive outcomes (in sum True counts as 1, False counts as 0)